AzumattDev/AzuMarketplaceSigns/README.md

 #### Server

-`Must be installed on both the client and the server for syncing to work properly.`
+`Must be installed on both the client (all clients) and the server for syncing to work properly.`
 1. Locate your main folder manually and :
    a.
 Extract the contents of the archive into the BepInEx\plugins folder.
    b.
 Launch your game at least once to generate the config file needed if you haven't already done so.